Setenil de Las Bodegas seamlessly marries man and nature.

 Built directly into the rocky cliffs surrounding the town, its whitewashed houses melt into the rolling hills of Andalucía.

-Although it is only a town of 3,000 people, Setenil de Las Bodegas has played an important role throughout Spanish history.
+It is only a town of 3,000 people, but Setenil de Las Bodegas has played an important role throughout Spanish history.

 There is record of people living in the town since the Roman invasion 2000 years ago.
 Although inhabited, Setenil de Las Bodegas was not developed until the 12th century by the Moors, who used the cliffs as natural protection to fortify the city.